- Optimizely Feature Experimentation

 Unlike impressions, it is not a measure of what percent of that traffic you are experimenting on—every user that gets evaluated is counted.
-This allows you to run large-scale experiments at 100% traffic to reach statistical significance more quickly.
+This lets you run large-scale experiments at 100% traffic to reach statistical significance more quickly.

-This article provides an overview of how MAUs work at Optimizely from a technical perspective.
+This article describes how MAUs work at Optimizely Experimentation from a technical perspective.

-In Full Stack (Flags), Optimizely counts a monthly active user each time a decision or tracking event is sent for a unique user ID:
+In Optimizely Feature Experimentation, a monthly active user each time a decision or tracking event is sent for a unique user ID:

 - When a Decide method is called, and a decision event (aka impression) is triggered

 - When the Track Event method is called and a conversion event is triggered

 Users are counted even if they receive a disabled flag due to a

 Decide method because a decision event was still sent.